A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 1: Fill a bucket with clean water and pour in a bit of bleach.

-Step 2: Use a clean cloth to wipe the solution onto the lumber and let it sit for a few minutes.
+Step 2: Wipe the solution onto the lumber with a clean cloth and let it sit for a few minutes.

 Step 3: Scrub off any debris caught in surface grooves with a soft-bristle brush.